iku000888/k8s-clojure-cljs-postgres-app/README.md

     - OK to test error states esp. if it is significant to consumer.
   - Test a system in its entirety without other other systems involved.
     - In this project I reify this as:
-      - UI integration test -> make sure UI code functions minus API calls.
+      - UI integration test -> make sure UI code functions minus actual API calls.
       - API integration test -> invoke against running api with http client & check responses.

+#### Backend

+TBD

+#### Frontend

+- The UI pact test achieves the above objective with completely controlled api responses, so the UI pact test is double dipped as the UI integration test.

 ### Unit test